moffzilla/vraDNS-action/README.md

-# Create a ZIP package for Python runtime extensibility actions including propietary Python libraries
+# Create a ZIP package for Python runtime extensibility actions including proprietary Python libraries

 You can create a ZIP package that contains the Python script and dependencies used by your vRealize Automation Cloud Assembly extensibility actions.